nareshbaleboina/test-app/src/app/components/dependency-injection/README.md

 - Use InjectToken for configs
 - Avoid component level providers unless required
 - Use factory proviers for environment based logic

+### 3 steps to follow to inject a service

+- Use @Injectable for every service
+- Declare a service in constructor to use in class
+- Provide the service in to the module level